vubon/fun_rest/README.md

 }
 ```

-[N.B. does not have any programmantically data validation.
+[N.B. does not have any programmatically data validation.
 So you need to send validate data set]